pakinui/ASLtoSpeech/README.md

-# COSC345 Cool Group TTS Web App
+# COSC345 Cool Group ASL to Speech App

 An innovative application that bridges the communication gap between individuals using American Sign Language (ASL) and those who communicate through spoken language.
 The Sign Language to Speech App utilizes machine learning and text-to-speech technologies to seamlessly translate ASL gestures into spoken words.